automatica-team/di/README.md

 }
 ```

 Dependency can inject other dependencies declared above it.
-For example, `x/hit` depends on the `x/db`. `Hitter` provides some server logic to be used later in the final `Server` runnable:
+In this example, `x/hit` depends on the `x/db`.
+`Hitter` provides some server logic to be used later in the final `Server` runnable:

 ```go
 // example/hit/hit.go